icrosil/fantasy_team/README.md

 At start point - yes, some statistic methods would be enough.
 But in future it will be good to find out how can i use this tool.

 ## Plan
+- Graphql ready solution to read these data?
 - Main question - how to maximize overall team result?
 - Game questions
   - what positions earn more considering others?